Rethink the cool

 BLACKSPOT V1 THE ORIGINAL CLASSIC

-Made from organic material in a Pakistan fairtrade factory, everything about the Blackspot, from its red toe tip and hand-drawn anti-logo to its renegade billboards and TV adsm is designed to do only one thing: kick megacorporate ass.
-We're going to cut into Nike's market share, unswoosh that tured old swoosh and give some birth to a new kind if cool in the sneaker industry.
+Made from organic material in a Pakistan fairtrade factory, everything about the Blackspot, from its red toe tip and hand-drawn anti-logo to its renegade billboards and TV ads is designed to do only one thing: kick mega-corporate ass.
+We're going to cut into Nike's market share, unswoosh that tired old swoosh and give some birth to a new kind if cool in the sneaker industry.
 Veganline.com buy another label of shoe from the same factory - the Ethletic trainer.

-Just behind the ubiquitous swoosh lurks the uneasy knowledge that the Nike brand was built on sweatshop labor, obscene profit margins and highly-paid celebrities dispensing a bogus, top-down cool.
+Just behind the ubiquitous swoosh lurks the uneasy knowledge that the Nike brand was built on sweatshop labour, obscene profit margins and highly-paid celebrities dispensing a bogus, top-down cool.

 It's a dangerous game they've been playing and it shouldn't take much to make that corporate cool machine blow up in their faces.

-3. Walk into any local indie store and tell the manager about the Blackspot - how they're trying to create a bottom-up socially responsible cool in the sneaker industry.
+Walk into any local indite store and tell the manager about the Blackspot - how they're trying to create a bottom-up socially responsible cool in the sneaker industry.
 Then email us with the retailer's specs, and we'll do the follow-up.
-If the store decides to carry Blackspots we'll send you a token of our appreciation.
+If the store decides to carry Blackspot we'll end you a token of our appreciation.

 THE RISE OF THE ANTIPRENEUR